MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsService.md

 # Get-CsService

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Returns information about the services and server roles being used in your Microsoft Lync Server 2010 infrastructure.
-A service is an instance of a role that has been deployed in a Lync Server 2010 pool.
-For example, you might have a pool of computers all running the Monitoring Server service.

-**Below Content Applies To:** Lync Server 2013

-Returns information about the services and server roles being used in your Lync Server infrastructure.
-A service is an instance of a role that has been deployed in a Lync Server pool.
-For example, you might have a pool of computers all running the Monitoring Server service.

-**Below Content Applies To:** Skype for Business Server 2015

-Returns information about the services and server roles being used in your Skype for Business Server 2015 infrastructure.
+Returns information about the services and server roles being used in your Skype for Business Server infrastructure.
-A service is an instance of a role that has been deployed in a Skype for Business Server 2015 pool.
+A service is an instance of a role that has been deployed in a Skype for Business Server pool.
 For example, you might have a pool of computers all running the Monitoring service.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX